Immaculate Heart of Mary and the EdChoice Scholarship Program

 The Mission of the Immaculate Heart of Mary School is to provide a rigorous Christian education rooted in the gospel values of Jesus Christ.
 Moreover, Immaculate Heart of Mary parish is committed to making that education accessible and affordable.
 To that end, IHM provides tuition assistance and financial aid for those who qualify.

 The state of Ohio provides tuition vouchers for public students to attend private schools through Ohio’s Educational Choice (EdChoice) assistance program for qualified applicants.
 Historically, Immaculate Heart of Mary has not participated in the EdChoice program.
 However, in response to recent changes, the IHM administration made the decision to re-evaluate the EdChoice program.
 A commission of dedicated parishioners and the school administration spent time researching the program and developed recommendations about the acceptance and implementation of EdChoice assistance.
-After careful consideration, the commission recommended that IHM begin accepting EdChoice Scholarships for the upcoming 2020-2021 school year.
+After careful consideration, the commission recommended that IHM begin accepting EdChoice Scholarships for the 2020-2021 school year.

 Q: What is EdChoice?